 We’d like to arrange a short meeting to chat to you about two projects – the traffic light box artworks and the moss wall.

 Update 01/03/13: Here’s the minutes of the below meeting (it also involved the traffic light boxes), and the selection process.
 We have some more work to do with regard to exploring how best to succeed with moss-growing, and there’s several … Continue reading

 Here’s a Street Art Checklist…

 Update 28/02/13: There is to be a second iteration of this DCC Beta.
-Update 25/10/12: For queries about getting involved (adding to the art, for example) contact Paul Joyce on firstname.lastname@example.org or 012227879.
-The wall has now been painted – see the below photos.
+Update 25/10/12: The wall has now been painted – see the below photos.
 Contact DCC Beta Projects as usual with queries or comments on the general Beta itself (for … Continue reading

 There are many corners in the city without street signs, and you’ll frequently spot tourists, map-in-hand, trying to figure out where they are.
 This got us thinking about street corner signs!
 What would we like street corner signs to do? … Continue reading

 Just getting some free time to blog this now (thanks again to everyone who came along!) and let you know how the artworks were selected for the Traffic Light Box Artwork Beta.
 On a Friday in early May, from 10:30-12:00 a … Continue reading